pesekt1/counters-client/README.md

 Next steps:

-- create a web server in node.js + database (MongoDB or MySQL) to persist the state instead of having the counters array in the memory..
+- create a web server in node.js + database (MongoDB or MySQL) to persist the state instead of having the counters array in the memory...